iionly/Elgg-1.8_German_Language_Pack/README.txt

 Changelog:

+r14 (Elgg 1.8.13):

+* Update of main language file for Elgg 1.8.13,
+* Update of language file of bundled Twitter plugin for Elgg 1.8.13.

 r13 (Elgg 1.8.12):

-* update of install language file for Elgg 1.8.12,
+* Update of install language file for Elgg 1.8.12,
-* update of main language file for Elgg 1.8.12,
+* Update of main language file for Elgg 1.8.12,
 * Upgrading language files of bundled plugins for Elgg 1.8.12: developers, groups, pages.